hoccer/support/README.md

-support
+Support
 =======

-Handling user support and feedback that is not (yet) a specific issue for a specific platform.
+Handling user support and feedback.
+We will collect all user questions and feedback in [Issues](https://github.com/hoccer/support/issues).